 What is the cost-sharing standard like?

 Do you share your home with others?
-If so, this may affect the amount of your welfare benefit.
+This may have consequences for the amount of your social assistance benefit.

 What is the cost-sharing standard?

-Do you live with other people age 27 or older?
-If so, this may affect your social assistance benefit.
-The more persons over the age of 27 living in a house, the lower the benefit per person will be.
-The reason for this is that if you live with more adults in a house, you can share the costs of, for example, fixed expenses together.
+Do you live with other people aged 27 or older?
+This may have consequences for your social assistance benefit.
+The more people over the age of 27 live in a home, the lower the benefit per person becomes.
+The reason for this is that if you live in a home with more adults, you can share the costs of, for example, fixed expenses.

 Who does the cost-sharing standard apply to?

 The cost-sharing standard applies to adults who share a home together.
 This is called a multi-person household.
-This can be, for example, a family with two parents and a number of live-in children over the age of 27, a (grand)parent or live-in niece.
-Roommates who are not related to you also count.
-It does not matter why you share a home: the cost-sharing standard applies to all multiple-person households.
+This could be a family with two parents and a number of resident children over the age of 27, a (grand)parent or resident cousin.
+Housemates who are not related to you also count.
+It also does not matter why you share a home together: the cost-sharing standard applies to all multi-person households.

 When it comes to whether you are entitled to benefits, the income and assets of only you and your partner count.
-The income and assets of other household members do not.
-When it comes to the amount of your benefit, the number of roommates does count.
+The income and assets of other housemates do not.
+When it comes to the amount of your benefits, the number of housemates does count.
 There are some exceptions.

-These adults do not count toward the cost-sharing standard:
+These adults do not count towards the cost-sharing standard:

-- Youth up to 27 years of age
+• Young people up to 27 years old

-- Co-residents aged 27 and older who are in education (Wtos)
+• Co-residents aged 27 and over who are in education (Wtos)

-- Room renters and boarders who are not relatives and pay for the room and/or board and lodging
+• Room renters and boarders who are not family and pay for the room and/or board and lodging

 How does the cost-sharing standard work?

-The more persons aged 27+ living together, the lower the benefit is per person.
-The table below shows the summary.
+The more people aged 27+ live together, the lower the benefit per person.
+The table below shows the overview.
 100% represents the amount that two partners receive together.

-This means that, for example, in a household with four people aged 27+, each person entitled to welfare benefits will receive benefits of up to 40% of the married person standard.
-Although the table above stops at five persons, the cost-sharing standard also applies to households with even more persons.
+This means that, for example, in a household with four people aged 27+, each person entitled to social assistance benefits will receive a benefit of up to 40% of the married person standard.
+Although the table above stops at five people, the cost-sharing standard also applies to households with even more people.

 More information?

 Do you have questions about the cost-sharing standard?
-Are you unsure if you are covered by it?
-Or is someone 21+ moving in or out?
-Please contact your income director or call 14 079.
+Are you unsure whether you fall under it?
+Or is someone aged 21+ coming to live with you or leaving?
+Then contact your income manager or call 14 079 .